 Sensory bottles can be hit or miss for some children.
 I found that this particular letter sensory bottle was a huge hit in my class.
 Plus, my class is used to me making sensory bottles, so they absolutely adore them.

 If you have a child who isn’t interested in it at first, don’t fret.
-They might just need some time to warm up to it.
-You could try reading alphabet books like Chicka, Chicka, Boom, Boom or pointing out the letters in their name.
+They might need some time to warm up to it.
+You could try reading alphabet books like Chicka, Chicka, Boom, Boom, or pointing out the letters in their name.
 That’s the word that children are most interested in!

 I love the blend of literacy and science with sensory bottles because it is a great way to get children interested in the alphabet in a true hands-on activity.